allebone/help.omni.af.mil/docs/PEX/Training.md

 View Audit Log

-This option al ows the user to view changes for the selected student and BOI; Student Name, BOI Name, Date/Time \(Z\), User Name, Updated Field, Original Value, New Value, and Change Type.
+This option all ows the user to view changes for the selected student and BOI; Student Name, BOI Name, Date/Time \(Z\), User Name, Updated Field, Original Value, New Value, and Change Type.

 A.  Open the Gradesheet.